gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 below:

-    * For the non-dyslexic students: For a 1 SD increase in verbal IQ score, we expect, on average, for the mean reading score to go up by 0.058 "points".
+    * For the non-dyslexic students: For a 1 SD increase in verbal IQ score, we estimate, on average, the reading score to go up by 0.058 "points".

-    * For the dyslexic students: For a 1 SD increase in verbal IQ score, we expect, on average, for the mean reading score to change by -0.015 "points".
+    * For the dyslexic students: For a 1 SD increase in verbal IQ score, we estimate, on average, the reading score to change by -0.015 "points".

 So, an expected pattern of results emerges for the non-dyslexic students.